-When a teacher entered in a differentiated classroom, they need to make sure that their lesson should be according to their students’ learning styles and provide a healthy and safe learning environment.
-Teachers have to cope with all students learning needs and difficulties, and one of the learning difficulties which is now becoming common in classrooms is Dyslexia.
+When a teacher enters a differentiated classroom, they must ensure that their lesson should be according to their student’s learning styles and provide a healthy and safe learning environment.
+Teachers must cope with all students learning needs and difficulties, and one of the learning difficulties now becoming common in classrooms is Dyslexia.
 Many people termed dyslexia as a learning ‘disability’.
 However, I don’t agree with this elaboration because Dyslexia causes difficulty with reading.
-It may also impact comprehension ability, math, spelling and writing proficiency in children.
+It may also impact children’s comprehension, math, spelling and writing proficiency.
 Dyslexia is a problem with language, not with vision.
 Students who are having such difficulties are physically active as other children.
-It is dyslexic students need extra help typically emphases on phonics and spelling rules.
-It is unfortunate that students despite having extra care and attention, having a hard time reading.
+Dyslexic students needs extra help typically emphases on phonics and spelling rules.
+It is unfortunate that students, despite having extra care and attention, have a hard time reading.

-According to NSF, researchers believe that dyslexia can be eliminated from the brain.
-Dr Jason Yeatman state that although dyslexia is often considered permanent, however, research shows that targeted, intensive instruction leads to ‘substantial’ improvements in reading skills.
-It also changes the ‘underlying wiring of the brain’s reading circuitry’.
-The most important brain-engineers who can help with proper instructional strategy are – Teachers.
+According to NSF, researchers believe dyslexia can be eliminated from the brain.
+Dr Jason Yeatman states that although dyslexia is often considered permanent, research shows that targeted, intensive instruction leads to ‘substantial’ improvements in reading skills.
+It also changes the ‘underlying wiring of the brain’s reading circuitry.
+The most important brain engineers who can help with proper instructional strategy are – Teachers.

 Teachers with proper teaching and instructional strategy can help reduce dyslexic students reading difficulties.

 Following are some teaching tips for dyslexia

 Dyslexic students need affection and encouragement, especially from those they inspire; teachers are one of them.
 Recognition helps maintain students’ self-confidence and helps them learn to overcome their difficulties.